delaluz12/fitLog/README.md

   </a>
 </p>

 > A workout tracker for fitness lovers of all levels.
 Allows Users to record resistance and cardio exercises to their workout.
-In addition to addition individual exercises to their workouts, Users can also view time and weight stats of workouts completed in the last 7 days.
+In addition to being able to add individual exercises to their workouts, Users can also view time and weight stats of workouts completed in the last 7 days.

 ### 🏠 [Deployed Site](https://fit-log-workout-tracker.herokuapp.com/)